caiks/WBOT02/README.md

 In the case of model 61 n is 22 and the mean is 14.6 which implies a p of 0.66 assuming the normal mean equals the binomial mean.
 For 63 p is 0.65 which is too low cf 52 discussion of binomial above.

+END TODO

+Having compared the tiled scanning *models*, let us make some concluding remarks.

+We discussed [above](#highlight_underlying) how to set `highlight_underlying` in the configuration for `actor002`.
+The examples given there, of *model* 52 and *model* 61, showed that the clusters of *underlying* in the ancestor *slice* representaions are much smaller than intermediate scale features such as eyes.
+The average cardinality of *underlying variables* for the *fuds* of *model* 61 is 6.16.
+If we consider a path length of 21 *fuds*, the maximum coverage of the *substrate* is only 8%.
+That is, in determining a *slice*, even at a hotspot, only a small fraction of the *substrate* is used.
+Near the root, the *underlying* clusters are in the periphery of the frame, presumably around an average central brightness.
+Only towards the end of long path do the clusters appear around features which may or may not be in the middle of the frame.
+So they can only capture global frame-wide *alignments* indirectly and on very long paths.
+In addition, becuase of the peripheral nature of the root clusters, small offsets to the location or size of a feature are likely to result in duplicated *model*, in spite of the use of actual-potential mode to handle small translations.
+We have seen in several examples that a *slice* which qualitatively appears to capture a feature, such as two eyes, always also contains example *events* that do not exhibit the global *alignments*, e.g. they have two dark patches for the eyes but nothing corresponding to the bridge of a nose.

+Spreading features over many *slices* at the end of long paths means that *substrates* which dilute the *underlying* are unlikely to be (a) practicable, (b) accurate, or (c) useful in higher *level models*.
+This conclusion suggests that no amount of adjustments to single *level models*, such as minimum entropy constraints or balanced *valency* or edge detection hints, will be sufficient to make progress with a wotbot.

+In addition, scanning in any mode is compute intensive for large areas.
+This is the case for a single scale, so for multi-scale we would have to run our experiments on large servers in the cloud.
+Scanning the *multi-level models* required to have global *alignments*, would be slower still and difficult to implement.
+We will have to focus on using *slice* topologies instead of scanning to maintain high growth rates and moderate multipliers.
+We can, however, still do local scans of *substrate models*, such as the centre *underlying* of a two *level model*, to find the local hotspots.

+TODO

+Although it appears that we Can make systematic estimate of path length to feature given a substrate and constraints such as min entropy because we have a few cases of slices capturing a feature in the max size per parent size likelihood models which inadvertently concentrated on certain paths.
+Mention factors that affect feature detection such as central brightness pushing the feature to different edges and so duplicating model.

+Model growth.
+While the wotbot can direct its gaze it is not in control of the slices available to it and so does not grow more than expected.
+An infant does have more agency and can control how long it spends on a certain toy for example.
+In this way even with limited history size the model can grow indefinitely.
+We will have to give the wotbot locomotion and manipulation eventually.

+Model growth in overflow.
+An infant can control the amount of attention it gives to a toy, unlike a wotbot watching a video.
+So the infant can overcome the overflow problem with burstiness.
+Perhaps initially unusual slices attract attention/fear and then the momentum of event acquistion (possibly at a safe distance) carries the slice from negative likelihood through the zero likelihood doldrums into postive and past the induce threshold.

 future developments -

+See if optical illusions can give us a clue about the substrate. https://www.rd.com/article/optical-illusions/ It seems that many of the illusions are to do with perspective and judging scale.
+Others are to do with images typically seen when objects are moving (dynamic gradient).
+Others are to do with judging brightness (spatial gradient).
+Others to do with judging angles and parallelism.
+It seems that the large scale peripheral model makes approximations that the small scale foveal model doesn't leading to inconsistencies as the focus saccades.

+Some of the illusions depend on fovea versus peripheral.
+Perhaps we have the foveal central one level model joined with a higher level model of tiles of foveal surrounding.
+The two level spatial model captures the gross relations and similarities and differences between regions or tiles.
+The one level model joined with it adds the detail.
+Could even put the zero level substrate in too.
+Could add a third level peri-peripheral model.
+Would this solve the scale problem?

+To enable locomotion and manipulation we need the topology working for vision and sound.
+Probably also need temporal, certainly for conversation and simulation.

+Does tracking rely on scanning?
+Probably but only local.

 Perhaps don't spend too long on model growth now that we understand the limits.
 The volume of the single level structure substrate is so huge that 100k leaf slices or some small multiple is still going to contain a lot of alignments and so the classification is far from a map to animal resolutions.
 Move on to new substrates and levels.
 Using both will throw away a lot of uninteresting alignments as we have already done by scanning for hotspots.